Ajrarn/Natao/app/languages/helpMarkdown-en.md

 ## Titles

 You can create a title by adding one or a few pound or hash signs ( # ) at the beginning of your text.
 The number of ( # ) you add determines how important the title is.
-You may only add up to six (#) signs.
+Note that you may only add up to six (#) signs.

 The following example shows you how the titles of this particular document have been designed.